 A fascinating drawing by Jacques-Louis David offers a sly commentary on French politics just before the Revolution

 Paris and Helen, 1786, Jacques-Louis David.
 Pen and black ink and brush and gray wash, 7 3/16 x 9 in.
-Getty Museum, 83.GA.192
+The J. Paul Getty Museum, 83.GA.192

+The exhibition Gods and Heroes: European Drawings of Classical Mythology features drawings from the Renaissance to the 19th century that explore Greco-Roman myths.
 We encounter tales of handsome gods and intoxicating goddesses, and of mortals involved in love, lust, jealousy, crime, and betrayal.
-Because these tales have remained fluid, not fixed by dogma, they have allowed artists across centuries to adapt their characters and narratives for their own purposes.
+Because these tales have remained fluid, not fixed by dogma, they have allowed artists across centuries to adapt their characters and narratives for their own purpose.

 Edouard Kopp, associate curator of drawings and curator of the exhibition, explained to me how “the gods and heroes actually possess all the passions and flaws of mere mortals—but on a much larger scale—and so they place human drama in the realm of the universal.”